alejandragillet/WS23_CloudComputing/README.md

 - Build Docker Images: Builds Docker images for each microservice.
 - Push Images to Docker Hub: Pushes the built images to Docker Hub.
 - Deploy to Server: Connects to the deployment server, in our case EC2 from Amazon and runs *docker-compose up* to have up-and-running the latest version of the application.

+# Takeaways

+## Microservices and Docker
+The project provided a hands-on experience with microservices, Docker, and containerization.
+Understanding how these containers communicate and work together within a microservices architecture was a key learning point.

+## Deployment Challenges and AWS
+Encountering difficulties in deploying containers to WSL from GitHub Actions prompted exploration of alternative solutions.
+Transitioning to AWS EC2 showcased the importance of cloud computing services in real-world scenarios.

+## GitHub Actions for Automation
+Working with GitHub Actions was a valuable experience, showcasing the advantages of automation.
+The pipeline automation significantly reduced the manual effort required for the deployment process.